nawrockie/cmsearch_tblout_deoverlap/00README.txt

-		-l           : single command line argument is a list of tblout files, not a single tblout file -s           : sort hits by bit score [default: sort by E-value] -d           : run in debugging mode (prints extra info) --clanin <s> : only remove overlaps within clans, read clan info from file <s> [default: remove all overlaps] --maxkeep    : keep hits that only overlap with other hits that are not kept [default: remove all hits with higher scoring overlap]
+		-l           : single command line argument is a list of tblout files, not a single tblout file -s           : sort hits by bit score [default: sort by E-value] -d           : run in debugging mode (prints extra info) --nhmmer     : tblout files are from nhmmer v3.x --hmmsearch  : tblout files are from hmmsearch v3.x --besthmm    : with --hmmsearch, sort by evalue/score of *best* single hit not evalue/score of full seq --clanin <s> : only remove overlaps within clans, read clan info from file <s> [default: remove all overlaps] --maxkeep    : keep hits that only overlap with other hits that are not kept [default: remove all hits with higher scoring overlap]
 		--dirty      : keep intermediate files (sorted tblout files)